oapostrophe/oapostrophe.github.io/_posts/2021-05-20-arms-report.md

 ![Bundled javascript...holy wall of text!]({{site.baseurl}}/assets/images/arms1/bundled_javascript.png)
 *The bundled javascript file for ARMS...holy wall of text!*

 I then wrote code to evaluate the Lezer-generated parse tree and generate the corresponding SDF code.
-The documentation for evaluating a Lezer parse tree is somewhat sparse, so the process involved some trial and error.
 I gradually built up support for one SDF feature at a time, adding cubes, spheres, joints, and support for variable object scale and position.
-As I went, the codebase grew to around 450 lines of JavaScript, and required re-factoring a couple of times along the way.
+As I went, the app grew to around 450 lines of JavaScript.

 Since text descriptions of 3D objects are error-prone due to being tough to mentally visualize, I decided to add an in-browser visualization of the user's objects.
 I accomplished this with [ThreeJS](https://threejs.org/), adding code to dynamically generate and render a scene from the user's ARMS code as its parse tree is evaluated.